ldfrancis/tfbasemodels/README.md

 # tfbasemodels
 tfbasemodels aims to ease the building and training of custom deep learning models.
 It includes my attempt to implement popular deep learning models in tensorflow.
-The rigour encountered in this attempt inspired the building of a UI neural network architecture design.
+The rigour encountered in this attempt inspired the building of a GUI application for neural network architecture design.

 ## Available implementations
 ### Image Classification